 Step out of your end-of-summer rut and experience the Annual Smoky Mountain Elk Fest!
-The second annual celebration of Elk in the Smokies is a family-friendly event full of music, entertainment, craft vendors, and educational demonstrations.
+The third annual celebration of Elk in the Smokies is a family-friendly event full of music, entertainment, craft vendors, and educational demonstrations.
 You can expect to find lots of great food and drinks, guided hikes, creekside demonstrations, wildlife artists, crafts, and kid’s activities.

 Proceeds from the Elk Fest will help us raise funds for habitat maintenance and create other ways to keep our elk protected and happy.